Mintaro, South Australia: Martindale Hall

 The heritage listed Martindale Hall is a Neoclassical and Georgian styled mansion, modelled on the Dalemain estate in England's Lake District.
 The Hall is situated within 19 hectares (47 acres) of pastoral property and located about 2.5 km south of Mintaro.
 It was built for Edmund Bowman after he inherited the Martindale Estate from his father.
-Completed in 1880, the mansion was built of freestone from the neighboring Manoora quarries.
+Completed in 1880, the mansion was built of freestone from the neighbouring Manoora quarries.
 Almost all the skilled tradesmen who worked on Martindale came from England who returned when the construction was completed.
 The house and surrounding property was named after Martindale in Cumbria, which was close to the family's home town.
 The 32-room mansion cost £30,000 (about A$5.62 million today) to build.
 Bowman, who was a well-known pastoralist in South Australia, used the property for sheep farming.

 In 1890, after several years of droughts and low wool prices, growing debt forced Bowman to put the Martindale homestead up for sale.
 It was bought by William Tennant Mortlock in 1892.
 Mortlock continued with sheep farming, developed the gardens and orchards and pursued his horse racing interests.
 He was a supporter of racing, and bred Yudnappinna, which won the A.R.C.
 Grand National in 1911.
 Mortlock sat in the State Parliament for several years representing the electoral district of Flinders.
 Mortlock and his wife, Rosina Tennant, had six children although only two survived to adulthood.